lydell/elm-watch/docs/server.md

 ## Browser.application

-`Browser.application` programs can change the URL and has some things to note:
+`Browser.application` programs can change the URL and have some things to note:

 - It _requires_ an HTTP server.
 (The `file://` protocol is not supported by `Browser.application`, so you can’t just double-click the HTML file to open it in a browser.
 That’s why getting a simple static server from elm-watch is very convenient.)
 - The HTTP server you use needs to be smart to handle page reloads.
 That’s why elm-watch has its [index.html](#indexhtml) conventions.